Book typography can get a bit complex at times, although good book pages usually end up looking quite simple to the reader.

 Here’s a more modern roman face, Callisto.

 Even though this is also 100 point type, the x-height is almost 20% larger than Bembo’s.
 The entire “color” of the page will be affected, and it will appear much denser than Bembo.

 How about this sample of Impact:

 Obviously, Impact is a display face and you wouldn’t use it to set text like Bembo or Callisto.
 But it’s interesting to see how the proportion of the letters has been manipulated by the type designer to get an extremely dense, black imprint from the same size type as the Bembo sample.

-So when it comes to choosing type, make sure you know what it will look like on the book page.
+So when it comes to choosing type, make sure you know what it will look like on the book page, which can be influenced by the book size.
 Factors like x-height have as much—and sometimes more—to do with how your page will look than just the size of the type might indicate.

 Keep running proofs, if you can, to see how different typefaces look with your book and your page layout.
 It’s the one sure way to make certain you know what your book will look like when it comes back from the printer.